 New year, new me, new gluten free tart, new website.
 This (website, not so much tart) has been a long time coming, considering I’m often referred to, particularly by tenacious young PR assistants, as a full time ‘blogger.’
-Being as tech illiterate and impatient as I am, I have been putting off having my own website built for as long as I’ve been adding content to a website, which is about 4 years.
+Being as tech illiterate and impatient as I am, I have been putting off having my own website built for as long as I’ve been adding content to a website.
+AKA about 4 years.
 Still, it wouldn’t be ‘me’ if I wasn’t desperately and embarrassingly late to the game, (I just discovered Lean in by Sheryl Sandberg, if that gives you any indication) so here we are.

 I am a real advocate for tarts, despite the fact that I despise the process of crimping pastry into a tart tin.
 Yes, I am aware that gluten free tart making is even easier than the regular variety, which might make this the first time I’m thankful for my feeble digestive system?
 Really, though, once you’ve got the hang of, and mentally prepared yourself for, the pastry part, the rest is not only easy, but a surefire way to ensure your contribution to the dinner party is most aesthetically pleasing.